Common Travel Insurance Exclusions You Should Know

 Exclusions vary by policy and insurer, but — just like common insurance inclusions — there are some standard exclusions that most travel insurers set.

-The good news is, there are ways you can address many of these gaps.
+The good news is, there are ways you can address many of these uncovered travel events.

 Pre-existing medical conditions